digital-land/design.digital-land.info/application/templates/pages/about/index.md

 You can use this to make sure it meets the specifications and make any necessary corrections.

-If you think our version of your data is out of date or needs changing, you can email us at <digitalland@levellingup.gov.uk>.
+If you think our version of your data is out of date or needs changing, you can email us at <digitalland@communities.gov.uk>.

 Data accuracy
 -------------